acwooding/easydata2_demo/reference/easydata/conda-environments.md

 #### Using your conda environment in a jupyter notebook
 If you make a new notebook, select the `easydata2_demo` environment from within the notebook.
 If you are somehow in another kernel, select **Kernel -> Change kernel -> Python[conda env:easydata2_demo]**.
 If you don't seem to have that option, make sure that you ran `jupyter notebooks` with the `easydata2_demo` conda environment enabled, and that `which jupyter` points to the correct (`easydata2_demo`) version of jupyter.

-If you want your environment changes (or `easydata` module edits) to be immediately available in your running notebooks, make sure to run a notebook cell containing
+If you want your environment changes (or `src` module edits) to be immediately available in your running notebooks, make sure to run a notebook cell containing
 ```
 %load_ext autoreload
 %autoreload 2